aravindhnivas/saaga-api/README.md

 Authenticate with the token in the header of the request `Token <token>`

+## Logging in as a root user in docker teminal

+`docker exec -u 0 -it container_name /bin/bash`

+ - `docker exec`: This is the Docker command to run a command in a running container.
+ - `-u 0`: This option specifies that the command should be run as the root user.
+ - `-it`: These options make the command interactive (-i) and allocate a pseudo-TTY (-t), which makes it feel like you're directly typing in the container's terminal. container_name`: This should be replaced with the name or ID of your container.
+ - `/bin/bash`: This is the command to run in the container.
+It starts a Bash shell.

+After running this command, you'll be logged into the container as the root user and can run any commands you need.

+This is usefull to run commands like `python manage.py makemigrations`, `python manage.py migrate` or `python manage.py createsuperuser` in the container.

 ## Connect to the database
 `docker-compose -p prod -f docker-compose-deploy.yml run db psql postgresql://rootuser:saagadb@db:5432/dbname`